The flower in the meadow falls in the wind, the rain splashes it,

 But you, Virginity, remain in the symphonies of the heavenly habitants:

-Along with seventeen or eighteen female solo voices, Hildegard of Bingen in her Ordo Virtutum included one male solo voice: the voice of the devil.
+Along with seventeen or eighteen female solo voices, Hildegard of Bingen in her Play of the Virtues {Ordo Virtutum} included one male solo voice: the voice of the devil.
 The virtue-women and the soul-woman sing lyrical poetry.
 The devil-man shouts unpoetically.
-The play poetically figures destroying the “voracious wolf” and binding and laying low the “age-old snake”; it also refers to “man’s wantonness.”[1]
+The play poetically figures destroying the “voracious wolf {lupus rapax}” and binding and laying low the “age-old snake {antiquus serpens}.”
+It also refers to “man’s wantonness {hominis lascivia}.”[1]
 Such rhetoric is common in the long and unloving history of disparaging men’s sexuality.

 Ordo Virtutum, however, is far more poetically sophisticated than caricaturing women as virtuous and men as demonic.
 The devil-man shouts his worldly promises.
 The underlying cause of the soul-woman’s fall is her incompletely formed carnal desire, her impetuousness, and her pride.
 Treating men as show horses merely to be ridden impetuously and pridefully in a sexual carousel demeans men’s persons.
 That behavior also tends to dry women’s sexuality to aridity.
 Storms that produce heavy wind and rain can pass through quickly to leave a scorching desert.